Explore-AI/udt-clean-water-toolkit/README.md

 ## 2. Toolkit structure

-### 2.1 `cwm` Module
+### 2.1 `cwm` module

-The clean water module is a python package that reads in clean water assett data (in geospatial and/or potentially other formats), performs validation and constructs a network.
+The clean water module (cwm) is a python package that reads in clean water assett data (in geospatial and/or potentially other formats), performs validation and constructs a network.
 Provides functional and class based apis for visualisation, analysis, and modelling.

-### 2.2 Applications
+### 2.2 `cwa` applications

-The `cwa_geoarm` and `cwa_geodorm` are two independent applications.
-They provide similar functionality but use different frameworks.
+The clean water applications (cwa) directory includes two independent applications: `cwa_geoalchemy` and `cwa_geodjango`.
+The applications provide similar functionality but use different frameworks.

 #### cwa_geoaorm